Grey-headed goshawk

-The grey-headed goshawk (Accipiter poliocephalus) is a lightly built, medium-sized bird of prey in the family Accipitridae.
+The grey-headed goshawk (Tachyspiza poliocephala) is a lightly built, medium-sized bird of prey in the family Accipitridae.
+This species was formerly placed in the genus Accipiter.

 Description

 The upperparts are grey, paler on the head and neck; the wings are dark; the underparts are mainly white; the cere and legs are red-orange.
 The body is 30–38 cm long; females are larger than males.
 Juveniles have dark brown wings.

 Distribution and habitat

 The grey-headed goshawk is endemic to New Guinea and adjacent islands.
 It has been recorded from Saibai Island, Queensland, an Australian territory in the north-western Torres Strait.
 It lives in forests, forest edges and secondary growth.

 Breeding

 This species nests in tall trees on a platform of sticks and leaves.

 Feeding

 It eats small reptiles and insects.